DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/install/index.md

 helm repo update virtnest-release
 ```

-If you want to experience the latest development version of virtnest, then please add the following repository address (the development version of virtnest is extremely unstable)
+If you want to experience the latest development version of virtnest, then please add the following repository address
+(the development version of virtnest is extremely unstable).

 ```shell
 helm repo add virtnest-release-ci https://release-ci.daocloud.io/chartrepo/virtnest